WPPOOL/wppool-coding-standard/README.md

 <br>

-# Step 6 : Add WPCS to your project
+## iii.
+Add RuleSet to your project
 1. Open your project in VSCode and copy the `phpcs.xml` file to root of your project.
 2. Modify `Excludes` sections as you need
 3. Update `text-domain` value in **19** line